Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Abstract

 \section{Abstract}

-Accurate Monocular Depth Estimation (MDE) is critical for robotic surgery but remains fragile in specular, fluid-filled endoscopic environments.
-Existing self-supervised methods, typically relying on foundation models trained with noisy real-world pseudo-labels, often suffer from boundary collapse on thin surgical tools and transparent surfaces.
-In this work, we address this by leveraging the high-fidelity \textbf{synthetic priors} of the \textit{Depth Anything V2} architecture, which inherently captures precise geometric details of thin structures.
-We efficiently adapt these priors to the medical domain using Dynamic Vector Low-Rank Adaptation (DV-LORA), minimizing the parameter budget while bridging the synthetic-to-real gap.
-Additionally, we introduce a \textbf{physically-stratified evaluation protocol} on the SCARED dataset to rigorously quantify performance in high-specularity regimes often masked by aggregate metrics.
-Our approach establishes a new state-of-the-art, achieving an accuracy ($\delta < 1.25$) of \textbf{98.1\%} and reducing Squared Relative Error by over \textbf{17\%} compared to established baselines, demonstrating superior robustness in adverse surgical lighting.
+Accurate Monocular Depth Estimation (MDE) is critical for autonomous robotic surgery.
+However, existing self-supervised methods often exhibit a severe "ex-vivo to in-vivo gap": they achieve high accuracy on public datasets but struggle in actual clinical deployments.
+This disparity arises because the severe specular reflections and fluid-filled deformations inherent to real surgeries.
+Models trained on noisy real-world pseudo-labels consequently suffer from severe boundary collapse.
+To address this, we leverage the high-fidelity synthetic priors of the \textit{Depth Anything V2} architecture, which inherently capture precise geometric details, and efficiently adapt them to the medical domain using Dynamic Vector Low-Rank Adaptation (DV-LORA).
+Our contributions are two-fold.
+Technically, our approach establishes a new state-of-the-art on the public SCARED dataset; under a novel physically-stratified evaluation protocol, it reduces Squared Relative Error by over 17\% in high-specularity regimes compared to strong baselines.
+Furthermore, to provide a rigorous reality check for the field, we introduce \textbf{ROCAL-T 90} (Real Operative CT-Aligned Laparoscopic Trajectories 90), the first real-surgery validation dataset featuring 90 clinical endoscopic sequences with sub-millimeter ($< 1$mm) ground-truth trajectories.
+Evaluations on ROCAL-T 90 demonstrate our model's superior robustness in true clinical settings.